 Prince Edward Island National Park

 Rounding up the Maritime provinces is beautiful New Brunswick.
-The province has a rich history of Aboriginal, Acadian, Germanic, French, and British culture.
+The province has a rich history of Aboriginal, Acadian, Germanic, French, and British cultures.

 Fundy Coastal Trail

 Experience the highest tides in the world on the Fundy Coastal Trail.
-This stunning road trip takes you through along the Fundy whale route, sea caves, and of course, beautiful Hopewell Rocks.
-Walk on the sea floor before watching it rise up to 16 meters in the largest tide swing in the world!
+This stunning road trip takes you along the Fundy whale route, sea caves, and of course, beautiful Hopewell Rocks.
+Walk on the seafloor before watching it rise up to 16 meters in the largest tide swing in the world!

-Stretching up along the St. Lawrence River to the town of Perce, the Gaspe Peninsula is a stunning route featuring whale watching, beautiful small towns and of course, the stunning Perce Rock and Bonaventure Island at the tip.
+If you’re looking for one of the coolest wildlife experiences in Canada, look no further than Quebec.
+Stretching up along the St. Lawrence River to the town of Perce, the Gaspe Peninsula is a stunning route featuring whale watching, beautiful small towns, and of course, the stunning Perce Rock and Bonaventure Island at the tip.

 The capital of the province of Quebec, Quebec City is one of the oldest European cities in the Americas.
 And Old Quebec is the only fortified city north of Mexico City.
 This beautiful historic site is full of stunning stone buildings, an incredible art scene, and of course, Chateau Frontenac, the most photographed hotel in the world!